Cloud-SPAN/CloudSPAN-handbook/04-FAIR-Principles.Rmd

 ### Interoperable {-}
 **Interoperable** means data/resources can be easily integrated with other data/resources, and be viewable in different programs, applications or workflows.

-How we're making resources **interoperable** at CLOUD-SPAN:
+How we're making resources **interoperable** at Cloud-SPAN:

-- We will supply data which is readable across different programs
+- We will supply data which are readable across different programs
 - We are providing resources in Markdown, meaning they should display in most browsers.

 ### Reusable {-}
 **Reusable** is about making sure that data/resources are suitable for re-use in different settings.

-How we're making resources **reusable** at CLOUD-SPAN:
+How we're making resources **reusable** at Cloud-SPAN:

 - We will be applying Creative Commons licenses to our resources so they can be reused and remixed by others.
 - We welcome (and encourage!) outside contributions of explanations and examples - see the [Ways to contribute] for more information.